wenjun95/wenjun95.github.io/index.md

 * Sep.
 2024: A 1st-authored paper accepted by IEEE TMC.
 * Aug.
 2024: A co-authored paper accepted by SIGSPATIAL 2024.
 * Jul.
 2024: Three co-authored papers accepted by CIKM 2024.
 * May.
-2024: A Co-authored paper accepted by IEEE TKDE and a co-authored paper accepted by IEEE TMC.
+2024: A co-authored paper accepted by IEEE TKDE and a co-authored paper accepted by IEEE TMC.
 * Apr.
-2024: A Co-authored paper accepted by IEEE/ACM IWQOS.
+2024: A co-authored paper accepted by IEEE/ACM IWQOS.
 * Feb.
-2024: A Co-authored paper accepted by IEEE Transactions on Cloud Computing.
+2024: A co-authored paper accepted by IEEE Transactions on Cloud Computing.
 * Oct.
-2023: A Co-authored paper accepted by ICA3PP 2023 is awarded the best student paper.
+2023: A co-authored paper accepted by ICA3PP 2023 is awarded the best student paper.
 * Aug.
-2023: Two Co-authored papers accepted by CIKM 2023.
+2023: Two co-authored papers accepted by CIKM 2023.
 * Apr.
 2023: A 1st-authored paper PSOT accepted by IJCAI 2023.
 * Apr.
 2023: Co-authored paper accepted by ACM Transactions on Sensor Networks (TOSN).
 * Feb.
 2023: A 1st-authored paper REDE accepted by ICDE 2023
 * Aug.
-2022: Two Co-authored papers accepted by ACM SIGSPATIAL 2022.
+2022: Two co-authored papers accepted by ACM SIGSPATIAL 2022.
 * Aug.
 2022: A 1st-authored paper FHOG accepted by CIKM 2022
 * Oct.
 2021: A 1st-authored paper Mover accepted by IMWUT/Ubicomp.